DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### `ElasticsearchNet5` integration ID has been removed

-In version 1.x, the integration ID for `Elasticsearch.Net` in version 5.x was `ElasticsearchNet5`, and for version 6.x+ was `ElasticsearchNet`.
-From version 2.0, support for the ID `ElasticsearchNet5` has been removed, and instead `ElasticsearchNet` now can be used for all versions of `Elasticsearch.Net`.
+In version 1.x, the integration ID for version 5.x of `Elasticsearch.Net` was `ElasticsearchNet5`, and the integration ID for version 6.x+ was `ElasticsearchNet`.
+In version 2.0, `ElasticsearchNet5` has been removed.
+Use `ElasticsearchNet` for all versions of `Elasticsearch.Net`.

 Replace usages of `ElasticsearchNet5` with `ElasticsearchNet`